GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

    An example of such a reference point might be **j**\ LT.

 If no code is specified we default to **x**.
-Any of the reference point mechanism can accept two additional adjustments:
+Any of the reference point mechanism can accept two additional, optional adjustments:

 #.
 Selecting the anchor point.
 While the reference point selection gives unlimited flexibility to pick
    any point inside the map region, the anchor point selection is limited to the 9 justification points discussed for the **j** reference point code above.
 Add **+j**\ *anchor* to indicate which justification point of the map feature should coregistered with the chosen reference point.
+If an anchor point is not specified then it defaults to the justification point set for the reference point (if **j**\ *code* was used to set it), otherwise it takes on the default value of LB.
+For instance, **+j**\ TR would instead select the top right point on the map feature as the anchor.

 #.
 Shifting the reference point.
 For any of the reference point specifications, in particular
    the justification code method, it is likely that you will wish to offset the reference point away from your selection by some arbitrary amount.
 Do so with  **+o**\ *dx*\ [/*dy*], where *dy* = *dx* if it is not provided.
 These increments are added to the projected plot coordinates of the reference point, with positive values moving the reference point towards the anchor.
+E.g., **+o**\ 0.2c will move the reference point towards the anchor by 0.2 cm.

 The background panel
 ~~~~~~~~~~~~~~~~~~~~